zulip/zulip/docs/prod-customize.md

 over which messages trigger desktop notifications; you can configure these extensively in the `/#settings` page (get there from the gear menu).

+## Terms of service and Privacy policy

+Zulip allows you to configure your's own `Terms of service` and `Privacy policy` pages templates.
+To define path to these templates you should use `TERMS_OF_SERVICE` and `PRIVACY_POLICY` settings respectively.
+Templates support both HTML and Markdown language.

 ## Mobile and desktop apps